Braffolk/FBorder-Addon/README.md

 The visualisation can be enabled by calling /f visualise-borders or /f v-b.
 The command also has a performance option

-- /f visualise Fast - fewer particles
+- /f visualise-borders Fast - fewer particles
-- /f visualise Normal - normal amount of particles
+- /f visualise-borders Normal - normal amount of particles
-- /f visualise Fancy - a lot of particles
+- /f visualise-borders Fancy - a lot of particles

 # How to install
 Drop the .jar inside the `/plugins/FactionsX/addons` folder